 Multi Core + Multi CPU

-Decades ago in the 1990's all desktop computers had only one processor in their CPU chip.
+Manifold Release 9 is built upon Manifold's massively parallel Radian® spatial database platform, by far the world's fastest and most powerful, parallel spatial data engineering engine.Decades ago in the 1990's all desktop computers had only one processor in their CPU chip.
 Today's computers have many processors in their CPU chip.
 Some desktops even have multiple CPUs with many processors in each.
-That gives your modern computer the power of many old-fashioned, single-processor computers, but only if you run multicore parallel software like Radian.
+That gives your modern computer the power of many old-fashioned, single-processor computers, but only if you run modern, multicore parallel software like Manifold.

 Non-parallel software still runs all computers as if they were old-fashioned 1990's computers with only one core per task.
-No matter how modern your computer, other software imposes 1990's limits on you.
-Your computer could have 20 processors in the CPU chip but non-Radian software will use only one of those cores per task - just as if your computer was a 1990's computer.
+No matter how modern your computer, non-parallel software imposes 1990's limits on you.
+Your computer could have 20 processors in the CPU chip but non-Manifold software will use only one of those cores per task - just as if your computer was a 1990's computer.

 Compare CPU Performance

-Compare Radian's effectiveness to other software running right out of the box, with no special software engineering efforts required, just routine, point-and-click, always on, fully automated use on the desktop by normal people with average DBMS and GIS skills:
+Compare Manifold's effectiveness to other software running right out of the box, with no special software engineering efforts required, just routine, point-and-click, always on, fully automated use on the desktop by normal people with average DBMS and GIS skills:

-Inexpensive Desktop - 8 Cores (AMD FX-8300, Intel Core i5-7500)
+Inexpensive Desktop - 6 Cores / 12 Threads (AMD Ryzen 5 1600X, Intel Core i7-8086K )

 Use All Of Your System's Power...